 Sunglasses aren’t just for sunny days at the beach or the slopes.
 In fact, everyone should be protecting their eyes in winter, too.

-Outdoor leisure and exercise like skiing, running and hiking also call for proper eyewear to keep activities easy on the eyes, no matter your age.
+Outdoor leisure and exercise like skiing, running and hiking also call for proper eyewear no matter your age.

-Ask your eye care professional for recommendations for the right sunglasses to fit your activities and lifestyle.
+Ask your eye care professional for recommendations for sunglasses to fit your activities and lifestyle.

-3. High-quality sunglasses fend off some eye diseases
+3. Sunglasses may fend off some eye diseases

-Cataracts are the leading cause of blindness in the world, according to the World Health Organization, with many cases believed to be enhanced by UVB rays.
+Cataracts are the leading cause of blindness in the world, according to the World Health Organization, with many cases believed to be impacted by UVB rays.

-So whether the weather is looking bright or snowy, be sure to bring your sunglasses with you at all times to keep your eyes clear and healthy.
+So whether the weather is looking bright or snowy, be sure to bring your sunglasses with you at all times to help protect your eyes when spending time outdoors.

 4. UV rays are intensified during winter